 Each reader for the open mic can read for up to a four-minute set.
 Participants can purchase one of eight tickets in advance to reserve an open mic spot.
 Once those tickets sell out, all other participants who’d like to read for the open mic can purchase a ticket to sign up at the door on a first-come, first-serve basis.
 There will be time for about 16–18 readers.

 Note that by participating in the Friday Night Open, you agree to abide by our code of conduct and COVID-19 policy.
-All in-person attendees are currently required to wear masks (regardless of vaccination status) except readers at a safe distance on stage, and we will have masks available.
+All in-person attendees are strongly encouraged to wear masks (regardless of vaccination status) except readers at a safe distance on stage, and we will have masks available.
 Brooklyn Poets reserves the right to dismiss from our programs any participant found to be in violation of these policies.
 Thank you for respecting our community.

 Closed captions will be available for the event through the Zoom livestream.
 For more information and to request additional accommodations, contact us.

 Next Friday Night Open: June 23

 Jasmine Ledesma is a writer based in New York.
 Her work has appeared in places such as Crazyhorse, Rattle and [PANK], among others.
 Her work has been nominated for Best of the Net and twice for the Pushcart Prize.
 She was named a Brooklyn Poets fellow in 2021.
 Her novella Shrine was listed as a finalist for the Clay Reynolds Novella Prize.
 Her poem “The Sleazebag Speaks” was highly commended by Warsan Shire for the Moth Poetry Prize.
 She was awarded the Patricia Clearly Miller Award while in the psychiatric hospital.
 She was named a Periplus Mentorship Collective fellow in 2022.
 Her chapbook Acid in Georgia has been released via Bottlecap Press.